wavefrontHQ/docs/pages/doc/access.md

 permalink: access.html
 summary: Control access to individual dashboards and alerts.
 ---
 The roles, permissions, and groups authorization paradigm manages global permissions.
 For example, a user with **Dashboards** permission can manage *all* dashboards.
-This paradigm is sufficient for many Wavefront customers.
+This paradigm is sufficient for many Tanzu Observability by Wavefront customers.

 Super Admins or users with the **Accounts** permission who need finer-grained control can manage access on a per-object basis.
 We currently support access control for dashboards and alerts.